zextras/sps-carbonio-ha-ansible-setup/carbonio_patroni/README.md

 # Ansible Collection - zxbot.carbonio_patroni

-An ansible collection to install Patroni part of Carbonio HA
+An ansible collection to install Patroni part of Carbonio Cluster Services Redundancy

-To install Kafka and Zookeeper using this collection you have to insert new groups in the inventory file It supports only FQDN.
+To install Kafka using this collection you have to insert new groups in the inventory file It supports only FQDN.

 ### Install the collection